 Summary of the data on which the following advice is based (this link is repeated at the bottom of the page).

 Below, we interpret the data to help explain what it means.

 Is it totally safe?

-> No!
-There is no such thing as a totally safe skydive.
+No!
+There is no such thing as a totally safe parachute jump.
 The risk may be fairly low for some types of jump but there is always some risk.
-As with any action sport, skydiving can never be entirely risk-free.
+As with any action sport, sport parachuting can never be entirely risk-free.

-> All those who choose to participate in the sport therefore voluntarily accept an element of risk.
+All those who choose to participate in the sport therefore voluntarily accept an element of risk.
 Here, our purpose is to provide data to quantify the risk and help you to make an informed choice.

 Risk in parachuting is best expressed as Injuries per 1000 Jumps and as Fatalities per 100,000 Jumps.
 ‘Injury’ may mean anything from a minor cut, bruise or scratch through fractures and sprains to multiple fractures and internal injuries.
 If a parachutist reports any injury, it is counted.
 Fortunately, most of the injuries are minor or are simple fractures.
 Multiple or internal injuries are rare.
 The injury rates quoted are fairly stable and are useful for comparing one type of parachuting with another.
 Fatality rates are less stable from year to year due to the (thankfully) tiny numbers involved – it is debatable whether they are stable enough for comparing one type of parachuting with another.

 Do all types of parachuting carry the same risk?